2008 Ph.D., Biological Chemistry, Emory University

 2009 - 2011 Postdoctoral fellow, University of Wisconsin Madison

-Kin Recognition - Plants display distinct growth responses not only to the presence of different species, but also to members of the same (kin) and different subspecies.
+3. Inducible competition in plants - Plants display distinct growth responses not only to the presence of different species, but also to members of the same and different subspecies.
 Such complex social behaviors enhance our appreciation of the complexity of plants and is crucial to understanding the interplay betwen resouce competition and plant growth.
 By bringing together elements of molecular biology, analytical chemistry, and confocal microscopy we are elucidating this complex plant-plant signaling event.

 Praneenararat, T., Palmer, A.G., Blackwell, H.E."Chemical methods to interrogate bacterial quorum sensing pathways."
 Organic and Biomolecular Chemistry (2012) DOI: 10.1039/c2ob26353j